bodywork-ml/bodywork-ml-pipeline-project/README.md

 ## Cleaning Up

-To clean-up the deployment in its entirety, delete the namespace using kubectl - e.g. by running
+To clean-up the deployment in its entirety, delete the namespace using kubectl - e.g. by running,

 ```bash
 kubectl delete ns iris-classification